 - 21. Flow is required to apply a mark-up of ##15.6%## on make-ready costs. - 22.
 In response to the Draft Determination, Flow disagreed with the Office's recommendation that the percentage of common overheads over total operational expenses represented an appropriate proxy for the mark-up for make ready work.
 In particular, Flow maintained that the reference the Office had made to a decision by the New Zealand Commerce Commission to calculate overhead for non-recurring charges based on the same mark-up approach as used for recurring charges, was not relevant, and therefore Flow "rejects its use by the Office in supporting its Draft Determination". - 23.
 Flow also asserted that the "Office's choice to pick out common overheads from total operational expenditure from the FLLRIC model without recognition that this service did not exist at the time of the FLLRIC model's creation is therefore arbitrary".
 Flow further proposed to apply a midpoint between Flow's approach, which uses common overhead and opex from its recent company accounts, and that proposed by the Office based on FLLRIC data.
-This proposal produced a revised mark-up for make-ready costs of
+This proposal produced a revised mark-up for make-ready costs of i.e.,

-24. The Office notes that Flow's response that the mark-up approach recommended by the Office based on the percentage of common overheads over total operational expense from the FLLRIC model is arbitrary because the duct access service did not exist at the time the FLLRIC model was created, is inconsistent with Flow's decision to adopt the costing methodology and cost inputs from the FLLRIC model for other cost components spreadsheet, such as in the for duct costs based on ratio of opex the use of the expense factor value of and overhead expense.

-FINAL DETERMINATION REGARDING RFI# 11 question B):

-- 25. Flow is required to apply a mark-up of on make-ready costs. - 26.
-In response to Question c), Flow attached a Word document named and provided the following response:

-"Please find attached confidential invoice from our contractor, ABC Trenching, with a current price for the installation of a JRC-12 manhole, the same type of manhole at issue in this dispute.
-This price is nearly higher than the price estimated for FLLRIC modelling in 2014."

-- 27. The Office notes that the Word document is dated 17 April 2021 and it appears to be an estimate for the various civil works specified in the document rather than an invoice, as Flow stated in its response. - 28.
-In response to Question d), Flow referred to its response provided to question c). - 29.
-The Office notes that the price estimated for FLLRIC modelling in 2014 for , as detailed in in the

-FLLRIC model, is composed of the following cost components:
+24. The Office notes that Flow's response that the mark-up approach recommended by the Office based on the percentage of common overheads over total operational expense from the FLLRIC model is arbitrary because the duct access service did not exist at the time the FLLRIC model was created, is inconsistent with Flow's decision to adopt the costing methodology and cost inputs from the FLLRIC model for other cost components in the spreadsheet, such as the use of the expense factor value of and overhead expense.
+FINAL DETERMINATION REGARDING RFI# 11 question B): 25.
+Flow is required to apply a mark-up of on make-ready costs.
+26. In response to Question c) , Flow attached a Word document named and provided the following response: "Please find attached confidential invoice from our contractor, ABC Trenching, with a current price for the installation of a JRC-12 manhole, the same type of manhole at issue in this dispute.
+This price is nearly estimated for FLLRIC modelling in 2014."
+27. The Office notes that the Word document is dated 17 April 2021 and it appears to be an estimate for the various civil works specified in the document rather than an invoice, as Flow stated in its response.
+28. In response to Question d) , Flow referred to its response provided to question c).
+29. The Office notes that the price estimated for FLLRIC modelling in 2014 for , as detailed in in the FLLRIC model, is composed of the following cost components: Additional cost to account for spares of added to the above equipment purchase price Import duty of 22% - applied to the equipment purchase price and spares Installation labour costs of based on the information provided in 30.
+The Office also notes that the total price estimated for FLLRIC modelling in 2014 in

-• ٠ Additional cost to account for spares of purchase price - added to the above equipment • Import duty of 22% - applied to the equipment purchase price and spares • Installation labour costs of bas sed on the information provided in of the price estimated in this document .
-It is, therefore, difficult to make an appropriate comparison of the price for the ne installation of a quoted in the 2021 Word document , against the price estimated for FLLRIC modelling in 2014 in
+31. The Office further notes that there is no detailed breakdown in the Word document of the price estimated in this document.
+It is, therefore, difficult to make an appropriate comparison of the price for the installation of a quoted in the 2021 Word document , against the price estimated for FLLRIC modelling in 2014 in .